Security upped at DC-area houses of worship after California synagogue attack | WTOP

-Mayor Muriel Bowser and the D.C. police department have offered their sympathies for the victims of the Chabad of Poway synagogue shooting near San Diego, along with a pledge to continue protecting religious communities in the district.
+Mayor Muriel Bowser and the D.C. police department, along with other D.C.-area police departments, have offered their sympathies for the victims of the Chabad of Poway synagogue shooting near San Diego, along with a pledge to continue protecting religious communities throughout the region.

+The attack is the second shooting at a synagogue in the United States in six months.
+A shooting a the Tree of Life Synagogue in Pittsburgh killed 11 and injured several others in late October 2018.

-D.C. police said that the department will continue to provide increased attention to Islamic and Jewish institutions along with all places of worship in the District.
+D.C. police said that the department will continue to provide increased attention to Islamic and Jewish institutions as well as all places of worship in the District.

 Montgomery County police also tweeted that they have reached out to religious leaders in the area and will be increasing patrols of places of worship.